supremXD/autoserveranddownloading/README.md

 # USAGE
-+ Requirements:
+# Requirements:
 python3.
 ```bash
 sudo apt install python3
 ```
+#USAGE
-+ For using the tools, you can use the python version
+For using the tools, you can use the python version
 ```bash
 python3 autoserver.py
 ```